keys icon

 What happens when the two-year fixed term ends?

-Do nothing – If you choose to take no action after your two-year term comes to an end, you’ll typically be transferred to your lender’s Standard Variable Rate (SVR).
+If you choose to take no action after your two-year term comes to an end, you’ll typically be transferred to your lender’s Standard Variable Rate (SVR).
 This tends to be much higher than the fixed price you were previously paying and could see your monthly payments rocket.

-Remortgage – As the end of your term nears, you could begin searching for a remortgage deal.
+As the end of your term nears, you could begin searching for a remortgage deal.
 These mortgages are likely to work out cheaper than remaining on your lender’s SVR and, using any built-up equity from your original term, you should be eligible for remortgage deals at a lower loan-to-value (LTV) which tend to charge lower rates.
-Depending on how interest rates have changed since you initially took out the original mortgage, this could land you a better deal to help bring down your monthly payments.
-To give yourself enough time, it’s worth beginning your search for a remortgage deal around six months before your term is due to expire.

 Moneyfacts tip Rory McGrellis Staff Photo

 Before remortgaging, see what other options are available from your current lender.
 In some cases, you may be able to move to alternative rates to its SVR.
-It’s also worth considering your lender’s Early Repayment Charge (EPC) when remortgaging, as this can apply even after your term ends and could end up being a significant cost.
-As a result, it can even work out cheaper to stay on an SVR for a few months to avoid paying the fee.

-Finding the best two year fixed rate mortgage
+Finding the best two-year fixed rate mortgage

-Fortunately, when searching for the best 2-year fixed rate mortgage, UK borrowers have plenty of options to consider.
+Fortunately, when searching for the best two-year fixed rate mortgage, UK borrowers have plenty of options to consider.
 Many will be driven primarily by finding the best rate, which is determined by the size and value of the property, as well as your credit score and the size of your deposit.
-Generally, the more money you can put down for a deposit, the better your mortgage rate will be, since you present less of a risk to the lender.

 Bear in mind that while some of the lower priced two-year fixed rate mortgage rates may look very appealing, they can come with an expensive arrangement fee, which can sometimes undo any benefit you would enjoy from the lower rate.